samhiatt/avian_vocalizations/report/avian-vocalizations-report.md

 The neural network model is trained by minimizing a loss function using a process of Gradient Descent.
 The loss function is defined as the categorical cross-entropy between the model's predicted labels and the ground truth.
 The Gradient Descent algorithm repeatedly perturbs the weights of the network (i.e. the values of the filters) in a direction that minimizes the loss function.
 In particular, the derivative of the loss function with respect to each trainable parameter is calculated, and then each parameter is updated in an amount proportional to its derivative.

 ### Regularization
 During model training, Dropout layers placed after each Max Pooling layer mask a specific proportion of the input values before passing them onto the next layer.
 Doing this helps with regularization by essentially forcing the model to develop alternative neural pathways.
-This in turn helps the model generalize better to unseen data.
+This, in turn, helps the model generalize better to unseen data.

 ### Data Augmentation
 To further help the model generalize to unseen data, a data generator is used which crops the input data using a set window length and a random temporal offset.
 This effectively augments the number of distinct training samples, and also conveniently standardizes the size of the input arrays.